elifyagmurduran/bash_scripting/README.md

 - write a script that gets your name as an input to get greeted by the bash.

-### exercise 2️⃣: arrays and iteration in bash: develop a bash script that uses arrays and iterates over them.
+### exercise 2️⃣: arrays and iteration in bash

+develop a bash script that uses arrays and iterates over them.

 - declare an array with at least 5 elements.